Investing / Trading

 Actual-Ticks

-Actual Ticks which landed - Can also be seen in Pic 2 above - with the Amibroker chart
+Actual Ticks that landed - Can also be seen in Pic 2 above - with the Amibroker chart

 Inaccuracies-Additional-Ticks-Creeping-into-the-charts

-This wrong and misleading depiction of your stock charts create wrong results or outputs when you run scans or overlay indicators on these stock charts.
+This wrong and misleading depiction of your stock charts creates wrong results or outputs when you run scans or overlay indicators on these stock charts.

 Since extra ticks have been added, even though there was no such trade - your indicators could never be correct.

-Although your charts had more ticks & looks beautiful.
+Although your charts had more ticks & look beautiful.

 How do we check, if my broker/data vendor provides accurate stock charts?

-Track the charts of an ill-liquid stock/symbol (which trade once in 1 min. or greater than 1 min.).
+Track the charts of an ill-liquid stock/symbol (which trades once in 1 min. or greater than 1 min.).

 And see, what your vendor does when a single tick comes in.